squirrd/pang/doc/build_journey.md

 		 - Trying to replicate the SCC failed.
 So, due to time constraints and this operator will never be deployed in anger, I decided to substitute the privileged SCC.
 This worked as expected
 	 - Finally, the new exporter competes to access port 9100 with the existing exporter.
 This occurs because both the new and the old exporters run with a privileged host network (hostNetwork: true) so they are not in segmented pod networks where they can have the same port.
 This is so they can access the network metrics of the node.
 		 - Moving the new exporter to 19100 was relatively easy once the issue was discovered
-	 - This had a knock-on effect that Prometheus was now scraping the wrong ports  and this pronbably is the reason why Prometheus was not scraping metrics
+	 - This had a knock-on effect that Prometheus was now scraping the wrong ports  and this probably is the reason why Prometheus was not scraping metrics
-		 - Changing the port number should be more simple than this, but and based on checks this did not work
+		 - Changing the port number should be simpler than this, but based on checks this did not work
 ~~~
  scrape_configs:
 - job_name: 'node_exporter'